 In addition, there are more features you should know about this software:

-1. "Wipe Disk" feature of this freeware can work for you to wipe the whole hard disk.
-If you are trying to erase all data on a hard drive which doesn't save the Windows OS, you can try this function.
-Still, this function offers five wiping methods as "Wipe Partition".
+1. You may also be wondering: how to delete everything on your computer Windows 7/8/10 without CD?
+“Wipe Disk” feature of this freeware can work for you to wipe an external hard drive, SSD, HDD, etc. that doesn’t save the Windows OS.
+Still, this function offers five wiping methods as “Wipe Partition”.

 2. It is a bad idea to wipe the whole hard disk which contains Windows OS with this software for that can cause your computer to be unbootable.
-But don't worry.
-This software will inform you to restart your computer once you intend to apply wiping system partition order.
-This warning will give you the opportunity to cancel these operations.
+But don’t worry.
+This software will pop up a warning asking you whether to wipe the system disk or not and you can click "No" to cancel this operation.

 3. MiniTool Partition Wizard Free Edition can’t be used to manage your dynamic hard disks.
 That is to say, if you want to wipe volume on a dynamic disk, you should purchase an advanced version for further use.

 After you wipe a hard drive without deleting Windows 10/8/7/XP/Vista with this hard drive eraser, there are still other works you should do.